vyomasystems-lab/challenges-vkhrishi/level1_design2_buggy/Readme.md

 ## Verification Strategy
 Since the design was simple .
-So first I read verilog code .
-I found error in select line 12 and select line 30 was missing .
+So first I read verilog code .I drawn the state diagram for the given buggy code .
+I found error in logic of design , It was designed for non overlapping .
 After this is was easy to find the bugs using python testbench code.

 ## Is the verification complete ?
 Yes the verification has completed .
-Just we have to change the select line (dut.sel.value) value to verify all 31 outcomes of 31 x 1 Multiplexer.
-In this verification it gives false output to sel=12,sel=13,sel=30.
+Just we have to change the logic of design to overlapping Moore design which is having n+1 states .
+Tested the code with different input sequence and found bugs to some of the sequences .
+By this I came to know that which state is not performing correctly .
+Finally tried to fix the bugs.